-Is it possible to walk in your identity in Christ, only to regress to a life of insecurity, hurt, and disappointment under a weight of failure and bitterness?
+It is possible to walk in your identity in Christ, only to regress to a life of insecurity, hurt, and under a weight of failure and bitterness.

-There is one thing that will destroy your identity in Christ.
-There is one thing that the enemy will use as a strategy to cause you to walk away from a life of freedom and grace and back into bondage.
+This is the strategy that the enemy will use to cause you to walk away from a life of freedom and grace back into bondage.

-But the reason why unforgiveness will destroy our identity in Christ is because it shuts off the fountain of grace from flowing into our lives.
+Bitterness will destroy your identity in Christ because it shuts off the fountain of grace from flowing into our lives.

 Unforgiveness stops that flow every single time.